-A node is a point.
-A single point on a network.
-This point maybe a computer, a server, a router, an antennae, or pretty much anything that can be part of a digital communications network.
+A node is a poin - a single point on a network.
+This point may be a computer, a server, a router, an antenna, or pretty much anything that can be part of a digital communications network.

 More importantly, a node is a person.
-Yes, to be a node, any of the aforementioned devices must have a human that operates, maintains, and, of course, uses them.
-Sorry, but there are no bot nodes, not yet at least.
+Yes, to be a node, any of the aforementioned devices must have a human that operates, maintains, and, of course, uses it.
+Sorry, but there are no bot nodes (not yet at least).

 The human element of networking cannot be stressed enough.

 Now, you may be curious how one becomes a node.
 Though you may be unaware, by virtue of reading this very website, you are (probably) already a node.
 A node on the internet.
 Sure, you are obscured behind a little illusion called Network Address Translation (NAT) and the Internet Protocol (IP) address of your service provider, but nonetheless a node.
 Maybe that’s not what you had in mind.
 Maybe you would like be a node on a different network, one that is separate from “the Internet” as it is currently conceived.
 If so, you found the right node; we’re here to tell you this is possible.

 That’s not to say it is simple.

 First, you may want to look at others who feel the same.
 If there’s someone near you, it may be best to contact them and see how they become nodes on their alternative network.